psanan/req2env/README.md

+# req2env

 A minimal shell script to work with per-project Python virtual environments.

+## Usage

-Basic usage: Add this directory to your `PATH` and run `req2env` from a project with with a `requirements.txt` file.
+* Add this directory to your `PATH`.
+* Run `req2env` from a project with with a `requirements.txt` file.

+You can also specify the requirements file and the environment name, e.g.

+    req2env doc/requirements.txt my-env-name